-Discussion with various members of the staff team confirmed that they had appropriate training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual.
-All staff had also completed training on the human rights-based approach to care and the management team were in the process of developing tool-box talks on this topic.
+Discussion with various members of the staff and a review of training records confirmed that they had appropriate training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual.
+Most staff had completed training on the human rights, including the FREDA principles and a human rights based approach to care.
+They had also completed training on the fundamentals of advocacy in health and social care and on the National Standards for Residential Care Settings for Older Persons in Ireland.